 Use of State Contract Hotels

 A traveler may stay at his/her hotel of choice, including but not limited to state contract hotels, however, the rate may not exceed the per-diem lodging rate established by the Texas State Comptroller of Public Accounts.

 When requesting a state rate be sure to request the State of Texas rate.
-If the "Government" rate is requested, an incorrect rate will be confirmed and they hotel may refuse to offer the rate upon check-in.
+If the "Government" rate is requested, an incorrect rate will be confirmed and the hotel may refuse to offer the rate upon check-in.
 A list of hotels offering state rates can be found by accessing the Texas Comptroller of Public Accounts website.
 Hotel rates are available only to state employees.
-Employees within the U. T. System complex may obtain information on additional preferred hotels in the downtown Austin area by clicking on the link below and logging into SharePoint.
+Employees of UT System Administration may obtain information on additional preferred hotels in the downtown Austin area as well as hotels located near UT institutions by clicking on the link below and logging into SharePoint.

 Hotel Check-In Requirements